Tropical optimization problems with application to project scheduling with minimum makespan: Numerical Examples

 \section{Numerical Examples}

-In this section, we show how the results obtained can be applied to solve simple example problems.
 The main aim of this section is to provide a transparent and detailed illustration of the computational technique in terms of the semifield $\mathbb{R}_{\max,+}$, which is used to obtain the solution.
-To this end, we examine relatively artificial low-dimensional problems which, however, clearly demonstrate the ability the approach to solve real-world problems of high dimensions.
+To this end, we examine relatively artificial low-dimensional problems which, however, clearly demonstrate the ability of the approach to solve real-world problems of high dimensions.

 Consider an example project that involves $n=3$ activities and operates under the constraints given by

 where the symbol $\mathbb{0}=-\infty$ is employed to save writing.

 We start with problem \eqref{P-min1TCxx1}, where only the start-finish constraints are defined.
 Application of Theorem~\ref{T-min1TCxx1} gives the minimum makespan